PlaidCloud/website/content/en/docs/concepts/security/overview.md

 ## Code

 Application code is one of the primary attack surfaces over which you have the most control.
-While securing application code is outside of the Kubernetes security topic, here are recommendations to protect application code:
+While securing application code is outside of the PlaidCloud security topic, here are recommendations to protect application code:

 ### Code security